wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 To ensure that your web application functions seamlessly with Managed Authentication, it is essential to enable Managed Authentication for your web application component within Choreo.

-You can enable Managed Authentication for your Web Application component at component deployment in the Choreo Console.
-By default, Managed Authentication is enabled for all webapp components.

-### Enable Managed Authentication at component deployment

 !!! note
     Managed Authentication is currently available only for React, Angular, and Vue.js buildpacks.

+You can enable Managed Authentication for your Web Application component at component deployment in the Choreo Console.
+By default, Managed Authentication is enabled for React, Angular and Vue.js buildpacks.

 1. Go to the **Deploy** view of your component.
-2. Click **Authentication Settings** on the **Set Up** card.
+2. Click **Configure and Deploy** on the **Set Up** card.
+3. Add the necessary configurations for your component if applicable and click **Next**.
-3. Enable/Disable Managed Authentication using the toggle in the sidebar.
+4. Enable/Disable Managed Authentication using the toggle in the sidebar.

 ## Step 3: Configure Managed Authentication

 To configure the necessary paths and scopes for managed authentication, follow the steps below:

 1. Go to the **Deploy** view of your component.
-2. Click **Authentication Settings** on the **Set Up** card.
+2. Click **Configure and Deploy** on the **Set Up** card.
+3. Add the necessary configurations for your component if applicable and click **Next**.
+4. Enable Managed Authentication using the toggle in the sidebar.
-2. Configure the following fields:
+5. Configure the following fields:

 | Option            |  Description      | Default           |